 An LEI is available from bodies accredited by the GLEIF, or bodies endorsed by the LEIROC, as an authorised Local Operating Unit for the global allocation of LEIs.
 A list of all Local Operating Units can be found on the GLEIF’s website.

 The GLEIF has also introduced the concept of a ‘registration agent’ to assist legal persons to access Local Operating Units.
-Issuing and arranging for the issue of an LEI is a not an activity required to be regulated by the FCA.
+Issuing and arranging for the issue of an LEI is not an activity required to be regulated by us.

 A Local Operating Unit may charge a fee for allocating the LEI.
 The precise fee is at the discretion of the Local Operating Unit.

 Renewing your LEI annually

-LEIs must be renewed annually.
-To do this you must provide the Local Operating Unit with updated information so that it may verify the data held on the LEI.
+To renew your LEI you must provide the Local Operating Unit with updated information so that it may verify the data held on the LEI.
 The Local Operating Unit may charge the holder of an LEI an additional annual fee per LEI for this annual renewal process.